imlinhanchao/vsc-google-translate/README.md

 ```

 ## Release Notes

+### 1.1.3
+1. Fix issue that the translation result is empty when the first language is not Chinese.
+2. Add the function of temporarily switching the translation language.

 ### 1.1.2
 1. Fix the operation and display problems of a large number of text translations.